slively/boot-react/README.md

 Everything: backend, frontend and styles will be hot reloaded automatically.

-See [my article](http://geowarin.github.io/spring-boot-and-react-hot.html) for an in-depth explanation.
+See [this article](http://geowarin.github.io/spring-boot-and-react-hot.html) for an in-depth explanation.

 This project also sets up spring security and [spring-sessions](http://projects.spring.io/spring-session/), which will automatically store your sessions in Redis, allowing you to scale on multiple servers.